 A typical crystalline silicon solar panel consists of

 - 3-5% silicon

 In Nov 2017 there were 6790 models of CEC approved modules list.
 Now it has dropped down to 1725.
 CEC has improved the standards of quality.
-Hence quality wise installations are much better now.
-But the number of solar panel installation in Australia is increasing in an alarming rate .
+Hence quality-wise installations are much better now.
+But the number of solar panel installation in Australia is increasing at an alarming rate.
 It results in an increase in solar waste as well.